jonsim/music-tagger/README.md

 License
 -------
 The project is released under the GPLv3 license.
-It is created by Jonathan Simmonds.

 To Do